 Fleet Maull, Ph.D., is a trainer, coach, educator, prison reform activist, and peace worker with over 25 years experience.
 He taught engaged spirituality and contemplative approaches to social action and peacemaking at Naropa University.
 He is a certified trainer with the Center for Council Training, Peacemaker Circle International, and HeartStream Education.
 Fleet is a senior meditation teacher in both the Zen Peacemaker and Shambhala Buddhist communities.

 Kate Crisp, CMT-P, RYT, is the Executive Director of the Prison Mindfulness Institute and EMI.
 She teaches in our yearlong Mindfulness Teacher Training program.
 She also co-designed the Integral Peacemaker Training™, a mindfulness-based emotional intelligence (MBEI) leadership development program completed by over 500 community leaders and activists.
 She is the author of the Path of Freedom™ Workbook for Prisoners.

 Kate is a Certified Mindfulness Teacher-Professional Level (CMT_P) through the International Mindfulness Teachers Association.
 She is also a certified Yoga Teacher (RYT) through IKYTA.

 Ben is a native of New England and has lived around the world, in China, South America, and as a Peace Corps volunteer in Mozambique.
-He studied Buddhism and Social Ethics at Harvard Divinity School.
-He is a Zen Buddhist practitioner and enjoys hiking around Western Mass.
+They studied Buddhism and Social Ethics at Harvard Divinity School.
+They are a Zen Buddhist practitioner and enjoy dancing and hiking around Western Mass.